chubbyjs-legacy/chubbyjs-mock/README.md

 ### Mock a instantiable function

-It's possible but it should be done, cause to get it work there need to be plenty of ts-ignore.
+It's possible but it should not be done, cause to get it work there need to be plenty of ts-ignore.

 ```ts
 import { expect, test } from '@jest/globals';